28 Aug Can You Handle a Broken Heart or Will You Swipe on Tinder?

 My Tinder experience made me think about how the method of changing focus can help when establishing healthy eating, which is what I help my clients achieve.
 I used to struggle with sugar addiction, with my full attention on quitting sugar.

 I now realize how I was making the situation difficult for myself!
 I remember walking through grocery stores feeling like a madwoman needing a straight jacket and blinders to be able to resist all of the foods that I told myself I wasn’t allowed.
 The mind games that I was playing were often too exhausting in the end, leaving me to fall back into my binge eating.

 Are you familiar with this pattern of struggling to control yourself?
 What about stopping forcing it and instead shifting your focus on the eating that you do want?
 That is: healthy, delicious food that you’ll enjoy and that will make you feel good!

 Because trust me: you don’t have to be sad about giving up sugar and junk food.
 It’s just about finding alternatives that work for you – and there are plenty.
 Here are a few suggestions to how to direct your attention to foods that will make you thrive!

 1. Learn new recipes.
 Exploring cooking can be especially useful if you’re challenged in the kitchen, since you’ll definitely need all your attention on making your dish.
 Bulletproof: The Cookbook is a great recipe source.

 2. Enjoy a healthy dessert.
 The only way to realize that you’re not missing out!
-A simple one is to melt a bar of 85% chocolate (or higher) and mix with an avocado.
+A simple one is to make a healthy chocolate mousse by melting a bar of 85% chocolate (or higher) and mixing it with an avocado.
 If it’s not sweet enough, add xylitol.

 3. Imagine the result of your healthy eating.
 What will you look like?
 Feel like?
 Get excited!